orizens/orizens.com/src/pages/blog/2015-01-19-why-functional-javascript-works-better-for-me-sometimes-and-maybe-for-others.md

 Being a dynamic language with which, one can do everything on the fly - made it to be the favourite tool for web apps and a rising force for ligth rich internet applications (remember <a title="RIA - rich internet application" href="https://en.wikipedia.org/wiki/Rich_Internet_application" target="_blank">RIA</a>?).

-After discovering how prototype works in javascript (it's a function&#8230;) - I really getting used to this idea minimalism - using &#8220;function" - you can define a reusable class, singleton, method and quite everything else that is needed.
+After discovering how prototype works in javascript (it's a function&#8230;) - I really getting used to this idea minimalism - using "function" - you can define a reusable class, singleton, method and quite everything else that is needed.

-So, with jquery around, teaching everyone the concept of &#8220;chaining" functions - without knowing, myself and probably everyone that used jquery, was actually writing <a title="functional programming" href="https://en.wikipedia.org/wiki/Functional_programming" target="_blank">functional javascript code</a>.
+So, with jquery around, teaching everyone the concept of "chaining" functions - without knowing, myself and probably everyone that used jquery, was actually writing <a title="functional programming" href="https://en.wikipedia.org/wiki/Functional_programming" target="_blank">functional javascript code</a>.

 Another common use case of functional programming in javascript is <a title="Function Closure" href="https://bonsaiden.github.io/JavaScript-Garden/#function.closures" target="_blank">closure</a>: in some of the examples of closures, there is a function that returns a function (again, minimalism at its best, imho):